opensbli/opensbli/README.md

 * Python 2.7
 * SymPy v1.0 (works only with SymPy v1.0)
 * python-h5py
-* OPS (to target the generated OPSC code towards different backends), specifically revision 178ec4f7c1ccb1917a85b4248820cfecb912ac6f of the [OPS project's repository](https://github.com/gihanmudalige/OPS) or later.
 * pytest (for running the test suite)
 * python-flake8 (for linting the code base)
 * Sphinx (to build the documentation)

 If you have pip installed, you can easily do this using `sudo pip install -r requirements.txt`.

+* OPS (to target the generated OPSC code towards different backends should be installed manually), specifically revision 178ec4f7c1ccb1917a85b4248820cfecb912ac6f of the [OPS project's repository](https://github.com/gihanmudalige/OPS) or later.

 ### Installation